 For a Maven project, add the following dependencies to the

-pom.xmlfile in thedependenciessection.<dependency> <groupId>com.mysql</groupId> <artifactId>mysql-connector-j</artifactId> <version>8.3.0</version> </dependency> <dependency> <groupId>com.aliyun.lindorm</groupId> <artifactId>lindorm-sql-datasource</artifactId> <version>2.2.1.4</version> </dependency>You can connect to the Lindorm wide table engine in the following two ways.
+pom.xmlfile in thedependenciessection.<dependency> <groupId>com.mysql</groupId> <artifactId>mysql-connector-j</artifactId> <version>8.3.0</version> </dependency> <dependency> <groupId>com.aliyun.lindorm</groupId> <artifactId>lindorm-sql-datasource</artifactId> <version>2.2.1.4</version> </dependency>You can connect to the Lindorm wide table engine in one of the following two ways:

 Establish a connection in your business code.

-import com.aliyun.lindorm.sql.client.datasource.LindormDataSource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSourceConfig; import java.sql.Connection; import java.sql.PreparedStatement; import java.sql.ResultSet; public class test { public static void main(String[] args) throws Exception{ LindormDataSourceConfig lindormDataSourceConfig = new LindormDataSourceConfig(); lindormDataSourceConfig.setJdbcUrl("jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060/database"); lindormDataSourceConfig.setUsername("r***"); lindormDataSourceConfig.setPassword("p***"); lindormDataSourceConfig.setMaximumPoolSize(30); LindormDataSource lindormDataSource = new LindormDataSource(lindormDataSourceConfig); try (Connection connection = lindormDataSource.getConnection()) { String sql = "select * from " + tableName + " where id=?"; try (PreparedStatement ps = connection.prepareStatement(sql)) { ps.setString(1, "001"); ResultSet rs = ps.executeQuery(); while (rs.next()) { String id = rs.getString(1); String name = rs.getString(2); System.out.println("id=" + id); System.out.println("name=" + name); } } } } }Establish a connection through a configuration file.
+import com.aliyun.lindorm.sql.client.datasource.LindormDataSource; import com.aliyun.lindorm.sql.client.datasource.LindormDataSourceConfig; import java.sql.Connection; import java.sql.PreparedStatement; import java.sql.ResultSet; public class test { public static void main(String[] args) throws Exception{ LindormDataSourceConfig lindormDataSourceConfig = new LindormDataSourceConfig(); lindormDataSourceConfig.setJdbcUrl("jdbc:mysql://ld-bp1mq0tdzbx1m****-proxy-lindorm-pub.lindorm.aliyuncs.com:33060/database"); lindormDataSourceConfig.setUsername("r***"); lindormDataSourceConfig.setPassword("p***"); lindormDataSourceConfig.setMaximumPoolSize(30); LindormDataSource lindormDataSource = new LindormDataSource(lindormDataSourceConfig); try (Connection connection = lindormDataSource.getConnection()) { String sql = "select * from " + tableName + " where id=?"; try (PreparedStatement ps = connection.prepareStatement(sql)) { ps.setString(1, "001"); ResultSet rs = ps.executeQuery(); while (rs.next()) { String id = rs.getString(1); String name = rs.getString(2); System.out.println("id=" + id); System.out.println("name=" + name); } } } } }Establish a connection using a configuration file.

-Create a new
+Create a

 LindormDataSourceConfig config = new LindormDataSourceConfig("lindorm.properties"); LindormDataSource lindormDataSource = new LindormDataSource(config);